dunnkers/python-uv-devcontainer/README.md

     Alternatively, enter <kbd>Ctrl+Shift+P</kbd> and select **Dev Containers: Reopen in Container**.

+    Upon opening the container dependencies will installed.
+Wait a bit for all dependencies to install.

 3. **Enjoy 🫶**

-    Enjoy a fully configured Python development environment with uv!
+    You now have a fully configured Python development environment with uv!

     ![alt text](<docs/Screenshot 2025-04-23 at 17.29.45.png>)